jundalisay/superb/content/en/social/economics/fallacies/equilibrium-fallacy.md

 ![Real Downward Supply Curve](https://socioecons.files.wordpress.com/2015/08/image002.jpg)

-Unlike the producer's or mercantile supply curves which slope upwards, Smith's [pantrynomic](/social/economics/principles/second-law) supply curve slopes downward to represent less effort and energy expense while production increases, in a phenomenon called **economies of scale or division of labour**.
+Unlike the producer's or mercantile supply curves which slope upwards, Smith's [pantrynomic](/social/economics/principles/second-law) supply curve slopes downward to represent less effort and energy expense while production increases.
+This phenomenon is called **economies of scale or division of labour**.

 Why does Samuelson's costs go up with more production, while Smith's costs go down, properly leading to lower prices?
 This is simply because Smith and Samuelson's costs **are seen from different positions**: